-The mission blue is a small, delicate butterfly.
-Wingspread is about 2.5 to 3.6 centimeters.
-(1 to 1.5 inch)
+The mission blue is a small, delicate butterfly, in the Lycaenidae (gossamer-winged butterfly) family.
+Wingspread is about 2.5 to 3.6 cm. (about 1 to 1.5 inch)

 Males and females have very different wings.
 The tops of males' wings are iridescent blue and lavender.
 Females' wings are dark brown with blue at the base.

 In both males and females, wing edges are black.
 They have fringes made of long white hair-like scales.
 The undersides of the wings are whitish with small gray and larger black circles.
 There are no spots on the upper surfaces of the wings.
 The body of the male is dark bluish brown.

 Adults drink flower nectar from buckwheat, golden asters, wild hyacinths and other plants.
 Caterpillars eat only lupine.